Keksuccino/docs_fancymenu/loading-screen.md

 title: Loading Screen
 description: How to edit Minecraft's game loading screen (aka. splash screen).
 published: true
-date: 2024-11-19T09:57:25.689Z
+date: 2024-11-19T09:59:40.841Z
 tags:
 editor: markdown
 dateCreated: 2023-12-24T09:32:25.115Z
 ---

-> FancyMenu does not have direct support for Minecraft's game loading screen (aka. splash screen), but you can use **[Drippy Loading Screen](https://www.curseforge.com/minecraft/mc-mods/drippy-loading-screen)** for this, which is an **addon** for FancyMenu!
+> FancyMenu does not directly support Minecraft's game loading screen (aka. splash screen), but you can use **[Drippy Loading Screen](https://www.curseforge.com/minecraft/mc-mods/drippy-loading-screen)** for this, which is an **addon** for FancyMenu!
 {.is-info}